 Suede boots easily transition from your office chinos to your Friday-night jeans.
 Suede is a great choice for springtime, as it’s somehow rugged and deliciously soft.
 On this pair the cap toe and dark-olive (almost loden) suede bring the versatility, while the rubber sole keeps them lightweight and ready to take on the rain (just make sure you treat the suede with a good water proofing spray).
 If the chukka boot is more your style, check out this model from Frye.

 I love these trainers from Everlane.
 The white upper, the cream sole (which is made almost entirely from recycled plastic), and that peak of black on the heel, it just works.
 Nothing says spring like a pair of white kicks, and these are simply it.
 Want that knit look?
 Check out the Royale from Greats.

 If you want a sneaker with a little more edge, you can’t go wrong with classic Vans.
 The Low-Top’s thick, white sole looks great with charcoal denim, or your Trucker jacket.
 The dark color means they won’t be out of place in your evening activities.

 When it comes to accessories, we have a strict keep-it-simple policy.
 The Downing from Warby Parker is a wayfarer style, the likes of which JFK used to wear.
 They’re chic; they’re functional.

 Seiko has been making high quality, affordable timepieces since 1881.
 Their Japanese mechanical and automatic movements are hard to beat in terms of value and accuracy.
 This military field watch has a stainless steel case and a nylon strap for comfort and durability.
 The first two options appear on our Best Watches Under $200 list.

 Here are 12 sample outfits you can easily create with our spring capsule.
-Download our FREE style guide to see all 19 unique outfits that we've put together.

 For casual Friday at work